pytorch/xla/TROUBLESHOOTING.md

 # Debugging

-Sometimes bad things happen and a deeper look into the _PyTorch/TPU_ stack is necessary.
+Sometimes, bad things happen and a deeper look into the _PyTorch/TPU_ stack is necessary.
 In order to do that, _PyTorch/TPU_ has a series of environment variables and function calls which can help understading its internal behavior.

-Note that the infromation in this section is subject to be removed in future releases of the _PyTorch/TPU_ software, since many of them are peculiar to a given internal implementation which might change.
+Note that the information in this section is subject to be removed in future releases of the _PyTorch/TPU_ software, since many of them are peculiar to a given internal implementation which might change.